GA-map® includes

 Frequently asked questions

+Under normal conditions, the various bacteria species present in the human gut exist in a balance.
 A loss of this balance, resulting in alterations to the gut microbiota composition (loss of species diversity or overgrowth of single bacteria species) is called dysbiosis.

-Dysbiosis can be induced by various external factors, some of these are: low-fiber diet, antibiotic intake or excessive alcohol consumption and is also associated with a number of diseases.
+Gut microbiota dysbiosis is often associated with overgrowth of opportunistic pathogens and depletion of commensal bacteria, resulting in disturbances of the microbiota’s digestive and anti-inflammatory functions.
+Dysbiosis can be induced by various external factors, some of which are: low-fiber diet, antibiotic intake or excessive alcohol consumption.
+Dysbiosis is also associated with a number of diseases.

 Gut microbiota dysbiosis is often associated with overgrowth of opportunistic pathogens and depletion of commensal bacteria, resulting in disturbances of the microbiota’s digestive and anti-inflammatory functions.
+Functional impairments can lead to inflammation of the intestinal mucosa, which in turn can take part in the development of chronic diseases.

 The GA-map® technology utilizes instruments commonly used in clinical laboratories.
 Follow our Pre Installation Guide to check if your lab is equipped with the right instruments.